d-stoll/d-stoll/README.md

 - 🚀 [Stonkmaster](https://github.com/d-stoll/stonkmaster) - A discord bot for fellow apes to monitor the stock market
 - 💻 [Ansible Spark](https://github.com/d-stoll/ansible-spark) - A collection of ansible playbooks to manage a Spark cluster
-- ⛱️ [CityMatch](https://github.com/d-stoll/citymatch-backend) - The backend system for CityMatch, an app that allows you to create a city trip with simple yes/no questions.
+- ⛱️ [CityMatch](https://github.com/d-stoll/citymatch-backend) - The backend system for CityMatch, an app that allows you to create your own city trip by simply swiping left or right.